conceptric/cyberstruction_deploy/README.md

 # Cyberstruction: Basic Web Application Deployment and Management

 Recipes for Capistrano to deploy self-contained web applications without database backing to an Ubuntu server.
 Recipes include Apache configuration and management.

+This is a work in progress, so there are no guarantees!

 ## Note on Patches/Pull Requests